 A short time ago, a friend mentioned she had recently read a book saying there are very few benefits of studying a dead language like Latin.
 The author pointed out that knowing the Latin language was once useful as you could have read the classics (as they weren’t yet translated into English).
 But, since that time, these classical books have been translated into English, so learning a dead language is now of little value.
-The author said that, in fact, it might be harmful as it takes away from the time a student could be spending on other subjects.
+The author said it might even be harmful as spending time learning Latin takes away from the time a student could spend on other subjects.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.